BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 The objective of this repository is to describe how we created a cgMLST for *P. aeruginosa*.
 This scheme was created with the ChewBBACA pipeline (link below).
 Input files used to create and validate the scheme as well as output files from each step are available.

-Additionally, the steps to run the scheme and/or download the *P. aeruginosa* selected *loci* that compose the cgMLST scheme are also available in this repository.
+Additionally, the steps to run the scheme and/or download the *P. aeruginosa* selected target genes that compose the cgMLST scheme are also available in this repository.
 (Steps 8, 9 and 10)

 ## chewBBACA